VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

         reg("use", 1234, onUse)

-.. function:: farUse(creature, thing, position, stackpos, index)
+.. function:: farUse(creature, thing, position, index)

     Called when a thing is used.
 This is called BEFORE use.
 (ThingScript)